crystalcommerce/cc-cli/README.md

     $ cc-cli

 The license key pair `<ssologin>` and `<key>` are basically just basic auth username and password respectively.
-To obtain a license key, contact: contact: Jerad Ellison or call (206) 274-7437 Ext.
+To obtain a license key, contact: Jerad Ellison or call (206) 274-7437 Ext.
 3.

 Add these lines in your ~/.bashrc (linux) or ~/.profile (mac) file: